 Anxiety disorders are all too common among women but often left untreated.
 Here is how to get diagnosed if you think you have anxiety and what you can do to put the brakes on your fears.

 Anxiety disorders are one of the most common mental illnesses in India, affecting one in twenty people, with women being more likely to be afflicted than men.
-Anxiety disorder is a condition characterised by extreme or inappropriate fear or worry.
+Anxiety disorder is a condition characterized by extreme or inappropriate fear or worry.
 It could range from fears about attending a party, uncontrollable stress about a presentation at work, to general feelings of extreme worry.
 Anxiety can also manifest as physical symptoms, such as breathlessness, chest tightness, palpitations, dryness of mouth, excessive sweating, or a choking sensation.
-These symptoms, among others, may be a sign that you have an anxiety disorder, especially if these feelings begin to impact your day-to-day functioning.
+These symptoms, among others, maybe a sign that you have an anxiety disorder, especially if these feelings begin to impact your day-to-day functioning.

-If you suspect you might have an anxiety disorder, the first step to getting diagnosed is to meet with a mental health professional – it could be a psychologist, psychiatrist or counsellor.
+If you suspect you might have an anxiety disorder, the first step to getting diagnosed is to meet with a mental health professional – it could be a psychologist, psychiatrist or counselor.
 Below is some more information about two of the most common types of anxiety disorders: social anxiety disorder and generalised anxiety disorder.

 Differentiating Between Social Anxiety Disorder and General Anxiety Disorder

 Social anxiety disorder is characterized by a constant fear of one or more social situations, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM, the manual used by health professionals to diagnose mental health conditions).
 Some examples of this include anxiety about attending a friend’s birthday party, and an unbearable unease that you may encounter a lot of unknown people.
 This kind of fear can often result in panic attacks in public and avoiding social situations.